comunica/Article-ISWC2023-SolidQuery/content/solid.md

 For the remainder of this article, we will only consider the processing of RDF documents within vaults.
 Resources within vaults can be read by sending HTTP `GET` requests to their URLs, with optional content negotiation to return the documents in different RDF serializations.
-If the vault supports this, resources can be modified or created using HTTP `PATCH` and `POST` requests.
+Vaults may also support creation and modification using HTTP `PATCH` and `POST` requests.
 An example of such a basic container can be found in the [](#example-ldpcontainer).

 <figure id="example-ldpcontainer" class="listing">